-In the remainder of this subclause, pre-EHT modulated fields refer to the L-STF, L-LTF, L-SIG, RL-SIG, U-SIG and EHT-SIG fields, while EHT modulated fields refer to EHT-STF, EHT-LTF, Data and PE fields, as shown in Figure 36-32 (Timing boundaries for EHT PPDU fields when midamble is not present (TBD)).
+In the remainder of this subclause, pre-EHT modulated fields refer to the L-STF, L-LTF, L-SIG, RL-SIG, U-SIG and EHT-SIG fields, while EHT modulated fields refer to EHT-STF, EHT-LTF, Data and PE fields, as shown in Figure 36-32 (Timing boundaries for EHT PPDU fields).

 For an EHT MU PPDU, the total power of the time domain EHT modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-EHT modulated field signals summer over all transmit chains.